nicklockwood/iCarousel/README.md

     iCarouselOptionWrap

 A boolean indicating whether the carousel should wrap when it scrolls to the end.
 Return YES if you want the carousel to wrap around when it reaches the end, and NO if you want it to stop.
 Generally, circular carousel types will wrap by default and linear ones won't.
 Don't worry that the return type is a floating point value - any value other than 0.0 will be treated as YES.

+    iCarouselOptionShowBackfaces

+For some carousel types, e.g. iCarouselTypeCylinder, the rear side of some views can be seen (iCarouselTypeInvertedCylinder now hides the back faces by default).
+If you wish to hide the backward-facing views you can return NO for this option.
+To override the default back-face hiding for the iCarouselTypeInvertedCylinder, you can return YES.
+This option may also be useful for custom carousel transforms that cause the back face of views to be displayed.

     iCarouselOptionOffsetMultiplier